How to use Twitter for Business - The Ultimate Guide 2018

 hotel 🙁 containing “hotel” and with a negative attitude

-(instead of the smiley shown above just type a colon and a bracket).
+(if you’re seeing a smiley graphic above, just type a colon and a bracket instead).

 This is useful, but it’s just searching for tweets that use positive or negative emoticons similar to the one you searched for.
 There’s no analysis of the actual language used within the tweet.

 Here are some searches that will help you find people looking for information in your market:

 “You’d recommend” [keyword]

 If you want to find tweets without links, use -http

 Use the filters on top of the search results to narrow your results.

 They’ll let you see only tweets with videos, tweets with photos, to search for people rather than tweets (useful to find people to follow), and more.